-D. Other structures.

-- a) Except as otherwise provided in paragraph (2) of this subsection, no permanent or temporary structure is permitted on the roof or the roof deck, including pergolas, arbors, outdoor kitchen units, or hot tubs if visible from the public right-of-way standing across the street. - b) This subsection does not apply to common outdoor furniture.
+- D. Other structures. - a) Except as otherwise provided in paragraph (2) of this subsection, no permanent or temporary structure is permitted on the roof, roof deck, or terrace, including pergolas, arbors, outdoor kitchen units, or hot tubs if visible from the public right-ofway standing across the street. - b) This subsection does not apply to common outdoor furniture.